Thothius/roomian-realms/README.md

 - **The Creator (Crator)** - Divine Architect and foremost creator among the Astari, who shaped the physical world and its many creatures.
 His temples celebrate craftsmanship, discipline, and the perfection of form.
 Primarily worshipped by Pasunkas and Finestorians.

 - **The Slain Queen (Shmalor)** - Queen of the Agonosh, who represents the cosmic void and the spaces between realities.
 Slain during the first war of the gods, her death tore the veil between dimensions.
 Primarily worshipped by Wormlings.

+- **The God Emperor** - An alien entity from beyond reality that entered Roomia through the breach created by Shmalor's death.
+Unlike the other deities who were once gods of Roomia, the God Emperor is an extradimensional presence whose consciousness exists primarily in the void between dimensions.
+The Wormlings contain fragments of its essence, allowing them to perceive multiple realities simultaneously.
+The ultimate goal of its worship is transcendence - preparing Roomia for the God Emperor's eventual return.

 ### Character Traits System